kanovic/kanovic.github.io/content/_index.md

 ## About Me

 In my free time, I like to spend time in our beautiful nature, play golf and make myself a better person day by day.
 Yoga and mindfulness are of great value in my routine.
-Right now I try to make our garden (more) bird friendly .
+Right now I try to make our garden (more) bird friendly.
 I really enjoy spotting them in their habitat.

 Starting from 2006 I have collected a lot of electronic music in the form of underground house, garage and uk garage vinyl.
 For impressions, you can find me on: